Understanding what a professional background is (and how to structure it) is very important.

 We think demonstrating a solid professional background is one of the most important things any job seeker can do.

-A strong professional background can convince anyone that you’re a perfect fit for the job.
+It helps explain why your background and experience are good for this job.
 It tells a story that makes it obvious you’re the right candidate.

 Pretty powerful right?